garrandall/popular-music-data/tracks/never-be-like-you-flume-kai.md

 I made, I made a mistake
 Please just look me in my face
 Tell me everything's okay
-'Cause I got it, ooh
+'Cause I got it, oh
 I'll never be like you

 I'm only human.
 Can't you see?
 I made, I made a mistake
 Please just look me in my face
 Tell me everything's okay
-'Cause I got it, ooh
+'Cause I got it, oh
 I'll never be like you

 How do I make you wanna stay?